vernica-mehta/project-10/P10-Planets/Logbook.md

   - will also come up with opacities for non-grey model

 For Tuesday, we have divided these two tasks up between the three of us, to try to get closer to a finished grey model and then make some steps towards the non-grey model.

+# 16-9-2025 - notes from group meeting and questions for Mike

+Solved issue Vernica was having with the Planck function and the irradiated spectrum.
+Opted to use a closer distance to the star to simulate a hot jupiter due to the irradiation of jupiter being negligible.

+Nathan explained the non-grey model, confusion is around the picket fence model and the thermal opacities.
+The model can be coded up to take the irradiated temperature and the visual opacities.
+We can manipulate the ratio of thermal opacities (i.e. $R = \kappa_1/\kappa_2$ which are the picket fence opacities $\kappa_1$ and $\kappa_2$) to see how this affects the temperature profile of the planet.